 Soraya Montano grew up in Cali, Colombia, in South America.
 In 1992, Soraya married Rev. Edinson de Arco, a Methodist pastor, and helped to start a Methodist congregation in her hometown.
 Soraya earned two law degrees in Colombia and entered into family law practice.
 In 2000, she and her husband became missionaries with the Methodist Church in Panama, and two years later transferred to Hispanic/Latino ministry in South Carolina.
 They moved to Ohio in 2005, where Soraya earned a law degree from Ohio State University.
 Soraya and her husband are the parents of three children: Nora, born in 1993; Andres, 1997; and EdySoraya, 1998.

-Soraya is a missionary of the United Methodist Church, serving as a Church & Community Worker at Esperanza Viva ('Living Hope') Community Center in Mason, OH.
+Soraya is a missionary of the United Methodist Church, serving as a Church & Community Worker at Esperanza Viva ('Living Hope') Community Center in Hamilton, OH.
 Esperanza Viva is a holistic, Christ-centered, transformative ministry focused on the following areas:

 - Spiritual Orientation: Bible studies, home visits, and prayer circles.